bsmith89/longev-mgen/doc/submission.md

 Rows are ordered based on a hierarchical clustering by cosine distance, depicted in the tree on the left.
 ](fig/B1_strain_comparison_heatmap.pdf){#fig:b1-vars}

-This analysis found 11.7%
-of predicted genes in B1A were depleted at least 5-fold in B1B populations, and 12.0% the reverse.
-While this observed depletion could indicate variation in copy number, differential gene content between variants is a more parsimonious explanation for most loci.
-These
-predicted genes reflect 6.2% of unique KOs in B1A and 4.4% in B1B.
-Interestingly, the fraction of variant specific OPFs is greater, 10.8% and 11.1% respectively, suggesting that _de novo_ clustering could be more sensitive to potential differences in physiology.

 +---------------------------+:------+:---------+:------+:---------+
 |                           |B1A               |B1B               |